2018 forthcoming ‘Colonialism and Postcolonialism’ in J. Michael Ryan (ed.) Essential Concepts in Sociology. Oxford: Wiley-Blackwell.

 2017 forthcoming ‘The Postcolonial State’ in Robbie Shilliam and Olivia Rutazibwa (eds) Routledge Handbook of Postcolonial Politics.
 London: Routledge.

-2016 forthcoming ‘Undoing the Epistemic Disavowal of the Haitian Revolution: A Contribution to Global Social Thought’’ in Boaventura de Sousa Santos (ed.)
-Epistemologies from the South TBC
+2017 forthcoming ‘Undoing the Epistemic Disavowal of the Haitian Revolution: A Contribution to Global Social Thought’’ in Boaventura de Sousa Santos (ed.)
+Knowledges Born in the Struggles: Constructing Epistemologies of the South.
+London: Routledge

 2015.
 ‘Modernity: History of the Concept’ in James D. Wright (editor-in-chief), International Encyclopedia of the Social & Behavioral Sciences, 2nd edition, Vol 15, pp. 692–696.
 Oxford: Elsevier.